-- a) Figure 5.4 in NZS 3604: 2011, Earthquake zones, is amended so that all the area within the Christchurch City Council boundary shall be within Zone 2. - b) Figure 5.4 in NZS 3604: 2011, Earthquake zones, is amended so that the lowest zone within the Selwyn or Waimakariri District Council boundaries shall be Zone 2.
-Areas within Selwyn District that are designated as Zone 1 in NZS 3604: 2011 shall become Zone 2
+Amend Figure 5.4, Earthquake zones, so that all the area within the Christchurch City Council boundary is within Zone 2.

+Amend Figure 5.4 Earthquake zones, so that the lowest zone within the Selwyn or Waimakariri District Council boundaries is within Zone 2.
+Areas within Selwyn District that are designated as Zone 1 in NZS 3604 shall become Zone 2.